xlladdins/xll/docs/Excel4MacrosA-D.md

 | 1                            | Direct only |
 | 2                            | All levels  |

-Note    is a logical value that corresponds to the Note command and controls the display of note information in the Info Window.
+Note&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Note command and controls the display of note information in the Info Window.
 If TRUE, note information will be displayed; if FALSE, note information will not be displayed.

 **Related Functions**

-SHOW.INFO   Controls the display of the Info Window
+SHOW.INFO&nbsp;&nbsp;&nbsp;Controls the display of the Info Window

-ZOOM   Enlarges or reduces a sheet in the active window
+ZOOM&nbsp;&nbsp;&nbsp;Enlarges or reduces a sheet in the active window

-Syntax 1   Controls screen display
+Syntax 1&nbsp;&nbsp;&nbsp;Controls screen display

 Return to [top](#A)